zeekay/r2/README.md

 ### Uploading files via upload URLs
 Arbitrarily large files can be uploaded directly to your backend using a generated upload URL.
 This requires the client to make 3 requests:

-1. Generate an upload URL and object key using a mutation that calls `r2.generateUploadUrl()`.
+1. Generate an upload URL and object key using an action that calls `r2.generateUploadUrl()`.
 1. Send a POST request with the object key and file contents to the upload URL.
 1. Save the object key into your data model via another mutation.